Resdayn/Resdayn/README.md

 # Hello!
 I'm Juan 👋

 I'm a IT support admin in South Korea.
-I'm currently learning web development, with focus on both front and backend.
-I'm fluent in Spanish, English and Korean.
+I'm currently self-studying web development, with focus on the frontend but with aim to soon include backend.
+I am also fluent in Spanish, English and Korean.

 <!-- ## About Me
 - 🔭 I’m currently working on ...